mabuenox/RedsysTPV/README.md

 ## Disclaimer

-This program is distributed in the hope that it will be useful, but WITHOUT ANY WARRANTY.
+This program is distributed in the hope that it will be useful, but **WITHOUT ANY WARRANTY**.

 ## License